-The charity has minimal overheads and administration costs, so every £ raised really does go to helping people to fulfil their musical dreams.
+The charity has minimal overheads and administration costs, so we can give as much as possible to helping people to fulfil their musical dreams.

 Music for All receives no government funding but attracts donations from the general public and the generous support of organisations within the musical instrument and associated industries.

 The industry trade associations, MIA (UK) and the NAMM Foundation (US), provide constant support alongside a host of sponsor organisations.

 We also benefit from the support of a wide range of ambassadors including well-known musicians, educators and enthusiasts.